-For individuals who carry concealed, this simply means that you can wear merino wool products every day, all year round, regardless of the season.
-The merino wool fabric keeps you warm during cold weather and cools during warm weather, therefore regulating your body temperature.
+For individuals who carry concealed, this simply means that you can wear these products every day, all year round, regardless of the season.
+The fabric keeps you warm during cold weather and cools during warm weather, therefore regulating your body temperature.

 What makes Merino wool so great as compared to other types of fabrics?
 It has some distinct advantages over other fabrics and materials that make it ideal for a lot of applications, from general fashion and wear – including concealed carry use, or just general wear – as well as layering for outdoor use.